Dominant Madrid crush Barcelona to win Super Cup

 Marco Asensio followed up his brilliant late goal in Sunday's first leg with a stunning effort from 30 metres in the fourth minute that proved a punishing blow for the Catalans.

+Karim Benzema struck before halftime to seal the victory and Barcelona left the Spanish capital with home supporters' chants of 'champions' ringing in their ears.

-Madrid, last season's Spanish and European champions, dominated throughout, toying with Ernesto Valverde’s side and showing no sign that they were missing suspended forward Cristiano Ronaldo, or Gareth Bale who was on the bench.
+Real, last season's Spanish and European champions, dominated throughout, toying with Ernesto Valverde’s side and showing no sign they were missing suspended forward Cristiano Ronaldo or Gareth Bale who was on the bench.

-Karim Benzema struck before halftime to seal their victory and although Lionel Messi and Luis Suarez both hit the woodwork, Barcelona left the Spanish capital with Madrid supporters' chants of “Champions” ringing in their ears.
+“We’re not in our best moment, not on the level of the team or the level of the club.
+It’s the first time we’ve felt Madrid are superior,” Barcelona defender Gerard Pique told reporters.

-Madrid, meanwhile, have started where they left off last season, by adding more silverware to the trophy cabinet.
+Real, meanwhile, have started where they left off last season, by adding more silverware to their bursting trophy cabinet.

-Coach Zinedine Zidane has this month added the Spanish and UEFA Super Cups to an already remarkable haul since taking over at the club in January 2016.
+They clinched the European Super Cup last week with a 2-1 victory over Manchester United in Macedonia, adding to an already remarkable haul for coach Zinedine Zidane since he took over in Jan.
+2016.

 ASENSIO IMPACT

-With Ronaldo banned having shoved the referee after he was shown a red card in the first leg, Asensio was given a starting spot and made an instant impact.
+With Ronaldo banned for shoving the referee in the first leg, Asensio was given a starting spot and made an instant impact.

 (Reporting by Rik Sharma; Editing by Toby Davis)